 Wear Your Compression Garment

-Your compression garment is effective in managing post-operative swelling and fluid retention by increasing blood circulation and nutrients to the surgical area.
+Your compression garment aids in managing post-operative swelling and fluid retention by increasing blood circulation and nutrients to the surgical area.
 It assists in decreasing discomfort, bruising, and pressure on the incisions which can help reduce visible scars.

 When you are looking for an aesthetic procedure to reduce the appearance of your plastic surgery scars, skin needling might be a good option.
 Skin needling delivers tiny punctures into the skin which can stimulate collagen production, leading to smoother, more even-toned skin over time.
-The treatment is not only effective on scars from previous surgeries but also acne scarring and stretch marks too.
+The treatment works on scars from previous surgeries but also acne scarring and stretch marks too.

 Skin needling has been shown to reduce the visibility of surgical scars by up to 71% when compared with untreated areas after just four treatments.
 That percentage reduces further with additional sessions.